kiba/Writings/atg/chp6_diplomacy.md

 "I. AM.
 NOT.
 LYING!"

 "Alright then.
-Would you have me do to disprove or prove your story?"
+What would you have me do to disprove or prove your story?"

 The fake diplomat smiled.
 "Take my DNA and compare it to your diplomat.
 It'll be the same."